Aashikaregmi/nepqa-checker/README.md

 python3 run_extract.py sources/<file>.pdf   # one PDF -> output/<name>_record.json
 python3 run_generate.py                      # builds output/draft.md
 python3 -m pytest tests/                      # runs the reconcile tests

+streamlit run app.py                          # web UI
 ```

 The extracted records are committed, so `run_generate.py` and the tests work
 without any API calls.

+The web UI lets you upload PDFs, run the pipeline (live or using saved
+records), view the draft, and download it as `.md` or `.pdf`.

 ## Things I deliberately left out